bampakoa/angular-heroes/README.md

 ## Usage

-Before you can start, you must acquire a developer key from [Marvel Developer Portal](http://developer.marvel.com/).
-After you get one, replace `apiKey` variable in `app.config.ts` with the newly acquired **public** key.
+Before you start, you must acquire a developer key from [Marvel Developer Portal](http://developer.marvel.com/).
+After you get one, replace `apiKey` variable in `src/environments` files with the newly acquired **public** key.

 ```
-export const appConfig: AppConfig = {
+export const environment = {
+  ...
   apiEndpoint: '//gateway.marvel.com/v1/public/',
   apiKey: '<Your public key here>'
 };